 Inventory control means that you have organizational control in your business.
 A well-organized stockroom lets you manage your merchandise and make the most of your investment in physical inventory.
 This aspect of inventory control is vital for knowing where your stock is and the expediency with which you can access it.

 Inventory control in terms of the organization of your stock is vital for the proper running of your company.
 It will ensure that you have enough units to fulfill orders and have safety stock.
-Effective inventory control will also help you avoid having any dead stock or overstock.
+Effective inventory control techniques will also help you avoid having any dead stock or overstock.
 Safety stock acts as a buffer to reduce the risk of an item being out of stock.
 Dead stock is inventory that doesn’t sell.
 Which explains in a nutshell why inventory control is required.

 Keeping an accurate record of your inventory is vital for managing your assets.
 It will also help you in the event of an audit.
 Knowing what you have in assets allows you to know your overall spoilage and understand the value of your company.